uwplse/fix-to-elim/README.md

 ## Contributors

-The vast majority of this code was written by [Nate Yazdani](https://github.com/nateyazdani).
-Talia Ringer mostly ported it to a plugin and wrote a lot of library functions.
+The original plugin was written by [Nate Yazdani](https://github.com/nateyazdani).
+Talia Ringer mostly ported it to a plugin and wrote a lot of library functions, then fixed some bugs later and added better error messaging and so on.
 Github history is not accurate here.

 ## Licensing